shuLhan/dsv/README.md

         if n > 0 {
             dsvWriter.Write (dsvReader)

-        // EOF, no more records.
+        // EOF, no more record.
         } else if e == io.EOF {
             break
         }